astoycos/iotContainerSource/README.md

 ## Acknowledgments

-* Much of the Enmasse consumer Code was borrowed from [@ctron's repo](https://github.com/ctron/hot) I could not have comleted this project without his help
+* Much of the Enmasse consumer Code was borrowed from [@ctron's repo](https://github.com/ctron/hot) I could not have completed this project without his help
 * etc